There is nothing more comforting on a cold wintry afternoon or evening than a good dollop of a warm, crunchy crumble. Food wise, that is.

 The juice and a touch of sugar and cinnamon caramelise into lashings if an incredibly moreish sauce that coats the golden pineapple pieces.
 And the crumble on top is just magic.

 The bonus is that it can be easily adapted for both gluten and dairy allergies, and it is egg-free.
-I created this recipe for Australian Pineapples a couple of years back and loved it so much I’ve added it to my latest cookbook, Recipes for Life’s Seasons, in the desserts section.
+I like it so much, I’ve added it to my latest cookbook, Recipes for Life’s Seasons, in the desserts section.

 Easy Pineapple Gingerbread Crumble